hlbao/classification_in_CSS/README.md

 Nota bene, 1, 2, and 3 are basic operations with accompanying code and detailed comments/explanations.
 4, 5, and 6 are more advanced subjects with a substantial body of literature.
 Please refer to the slides for details.

-Acknowledge: The Summer Institutes in Computational Social Science 2021 (https://sicss.io/)
+Acknowledgment: The Summer Institutes in Computational Social Science 2021 (https://sicss.io/)

 Appreciate and welcome any types of contribution/discussion/pulling requests!

-Contact: baohlcs@gmail.com